CKalitin/ckalitin.github.io/_posts/2024-1-1-patriotism-is-required.md

 ‎

-This has already been a ramble and I've been watching George Hotz streams from hours.
+This has already been a ramble and I've been watching George Hotz streams from hours while being sick and groggy.
 So, I'd like to use the end of this post to give a message my future self:

 <b>DON'T BE A SELLOUT!</b>